Jo Allmand, BSc(Hons), Reg. MBACP (Accred)

 - Certificate in Counselling Skills, Warwick University College

-I am a BACP Registered Counsellor and subscribe to the BACP Ethical Framework and Code of ethics, to regular supervision of my work and to ongoing reflexive training programmes.
+I am a BACP Accredited Counsellor and subscribe to the BACP Ethical Framework and Code of ethics, to regular supervision of my work and to ongoing reflexive training programmes.

 Areas of counselling I deal with

 - Emotional abuse

 - Low self-confidence